Pop rock: Debates

 Critic Philip Auslander argues that the distinction between pop and rock is more pronounced in the US than in the UK.
 He claims that in the US, pop has roots in white crooners such as Perry Como, whereas rock is rooted in African-American music influenced by forms such as rock and roll.
 Auslander points out that the concept of pop rock, which blends pop and rock, is at odds with the typical conception of pop and rock as opposites.
 Auslander and several other scholars, such as Simon Frith and Grossberg, argue that pop music is often depicted as an inauthentic, cynical, "slickly commercial", and formulaic form of entertainment.
-In contrast, rock music is often heralded as an authentic, sincere, and anti-commercial form of music, which emphasizes songwriting by the singers and bands, instrumental virtuosity, and a "real connection with the audience".
+In contrast, rock music is often heralded as an authentic, sincere, and anti-commercial form of music, which emphasizes songwriting by the singers and bands and instrumental virtuosity.

 Frith's analysis of the history of popular music from the 1950s to the 1980s has been criticized by B. J. Moore-Gilbert, who argues that Frith and other scholars have overemphasized the role of rock in the history of popular music by naming every new genre using the "rock" suffix.
 Thus, when a folk-oriented style of music developed in the 1960s, Frith termed it "folk rock", and the pop-infused styles of the 1970s were called "pop rock".
 Moore-Gilbert claims that this approach unfairly puts rock at the apex and makes every other influence become an add-on to the central core of rock.

 In Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau discussed the term "pop-rock" in the context of popular music's fragmentation along stylistic lines in the 1970s; he regarded "pop-rock" as a "monolith" that "straddled" all burgeoning movements and subgenres in the popular and semipopular music marketplace at the time, including singer-songwriter music, art rock, heavy metal, boogie, country rock, jazz fusion, funk, disco, urban contemporary, and new wave, but not punk rock.

+History

+1950s: Pre-pop rock

+In the mid-to-late 1950s, the music scenes in the United States and the United Kingdom were both similar and different.
+Similar genres of music were present, in the forms of pop and rock, but different artists were present, accounting for the lack of a 'universal style of music'.
+Artists may have had hits in both countries, such as Elvis Presley, but that was in the minority of instances.

+In the United States, artists that gained popularity often came from blues influences, such as Chuck Berry, or Little Richard, or country influences in the forms of rock and roll or rockabilly, such as Presley.

+In Britain, these influences often extended to the music scene there, with artists such as Cliff Richard having had rock and roll hits such as "Move It" or Tommy Steele having been a teen idol influenced by Presley.
+These were a form of rock which eventually, through a build-up of influences, led to the advent of pop rock as the next decade rolled in.